-His precious blood was allowed to flow in order to provide forgiveness, covering, for your sin-debt, a substitutionary atonement, for every instruction and desire of YAHWEH you have violated.
+His precious blood was allowed to flow in order to provide forgiveness, covering, for your offense debt, a substitutionary atonement for every instruction and desire of YAHWEH that you have violated.
 If in no other way than this you've violated this instruction you are still guilty, and you will still be required to give an accounting to Him for your contribution to the shedding of The Messiah's precious blood.

-9.6 Whoever spills forth blood of a human being, by a human being his blood is to be spilled forth, because in the image of The Elohim was he made, the human being himself.
+Gen. 9:6 Whoever spills forth blood of a human being, by a human being his blood is to be spilled forth, because in the image of The Elohim was he made, the human being himself את.

 This is very definitive.

-YAHWEH leaves no room for doubt as to what is to be done when one human being spills for the the blood of another human being.
+YAHWEH leaves no room for doubt as to what is to be done

+when one human being spills forth the blood of another human being.

 His own blood is to be spilled forth.
 He is to die!
 (The life, the existence, is in the blood itself.)
 And he is to die at the hand of another human being.

-And he is to die at the hand of another human being.
 No one is to allow the blood of another human to be spilled forth without acting to put to death the one who did it.
-In light of the preceding note it puts each of us in dire straits.

-9.7 And you yourselves, bear fruit and increase!
+Gen. 9:7 And you yourselves את, bear fruit and increase!
 Swarm in the land and increase in it!"

-9.8 And The Elohim spoke to Noah and to his sons. to he himself saying, את 9.9 "And I Myself, behold!
-I am establishing My covenant itself את with you yourselves and with your seed itself after you, 9.10 and with every living being itself את which is with you yourself, את of flying things, of animals, and of every living thing of the land, you yourselves, among all that are going out of the container, for the sake of every living thing of the land.
+Gen. 9:8 And The Elohim spoke to Noah and to his sons, to he himself את saying, Gen. 9:9 "And I Myself, behold!
+I am establishing My covenant itself אות with you yourselves את after you, Gen. 9:10 and with your seed itself את after you, Gen. 9:10 and with you yourself את hyou yourself את flying things, of animals, and of every living thing of the land, you yourselves את among all that are going out of the container, for the sake of every living thing of the land.